General Laboratory Safety

 Development of a Laboratory Safety Plan (disclosure) for DOD Research Grants

 This checklist is meant to serve as a guideline to assist the Principal Investigator with the development of safety plan for inclusion in your grant proposal.
 All items in the checklist must be addressed in the proposal but should not be considered as an exhaustive source for content information.
-Please answer the following questions in detail.
-A yes or no answer is not adequate.

 - List of hazards.
 Identify potential physical and health hazards such as infectious material, biological hazards, radiation, hazardous chemicals, gases and other hazardous materials.